Anirudha-Belligundu/TalentAlign/Readme.md

 ## Setup

-### 1. Get a free Gemini API key
+### 1. Get your OpenAI API key
-Go to https://aistudio.google.com/app/apikey and create a key.
-It's free.
+Go to https://platform.openai.com/api-keys and create a key

 ### 2. Clone and set up environment
 ```bash